Scientific director: Prof. Dr. Michael von Hauff

 Interested persons without a first degree have the opportunity to qualify for the programme by taking an aptitude test if they have sufficient relevant professional experience.

 The distance learning programme in Sustainable Development Cooperation has a standard period of study of four semesters (part-time).
 Mandatory on-campus phases take place once or twice per semester over a (long) weekend in Kaiserslautern.
 The written module examinations are completed during mandatory on-campus phases.

-A weekly commitment of around 20 hours is required to study the material, complete the mail-in assignments, conduct a case study, write a term paper, take two examinations and complete the Master's thesis (amongst others).
+A weekly commitment of around 20 hours is required to study the material, complete the mail-in exercises, conduct a case study, write a term paper, take two examinations and complete the Master's thesis (amongst others).

 At a glance

 At the moment, the tuition fees are EUR 740 per semester as well as the social contribution of currently EUR 102 per semester.
 The one-time fee for the Master's thesis is EUR 500.
 The tuition fees do not include travel and accommodation expenses or meal allowances during the on-campus phases.
 Only the social contribution is charged in the first and second semester after the end of the standard period of study.
 Tuition fees are reduced to 30 percent of the original fee as of the third semester exceeding the standard period of study; this does not apply to the Master's thesis fee.
 The tuition fees are exempted from German VAT and may be tax-deductible if the legal requirements are fulfilled.
 An installment payment request is possible, further information can be found here.

 Subject to change.

 The aim of the aptitude test is to determine whether candidates with professional experience but no university degree have comparable skills and knowledge to candidates with a completed undergraduate degree.
 The application for admission to the aptitude test must be submitted to the Subdivision Distance Student Affairs.